lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

 dump / avs / file.inp / cmo_name / 1, 1, 0, 0
 </pre>

 the first line will write node coordinates, element connectivity, and node and element attributes if they exist.
 The second line will write node coordinates and element connectivity, but not node attributes or element attributes.

+If iopt values = 2, or if iopt_points = 0, then the file will not be a valid AVS UCD format file.
+These options are provided to enable a user the flexiblity of writing ASCII files with desired information,
+and are not intended to be used with read/avs or other Applications that read AVS UCD files.
+A WARNING is displayed for non-standard AVS output.
+The following describe the valid iopt values if used.

+*`iopt_points`* is the first section listing node id and their x y z coordinates.
+* = 0 Do not output node coordinate section.
+* = 1 Output node coordinate information (node_id  x  y  z)
+* = 2 Output node coordinates information without node number in first column (  x  y  z)

+*`iopt_elements`* is the second section listing element id, material, type, node vertices.
+* = 0 Do not output element connectivity information
+* = 1 Output element connectivity information
+* = 3 Output points as AVS pt type for VIS applications.
+This is only for nodes with 0 elements.

+*`iopt_node_attributes`* are the node attributes listing name, type, node_id and values for each.
+Note by default the AVS files include the mesh object node attributes imt1, itp1, icr1, and isn1
+* = 0 Do not output node attribute information
+* = 1 Output node attribute information
+* = 2 Output node attribute information without node id in first column

+*`iopt_elem_attributes`* are the node attributes listing name, type, element_id and values for each.
+* iopt_values_elem = 0 Do not output element attribute information
+* iopt_values_elem = 1 Output element attribute information
+* iopt_values_elem = 2 Output element attribute information without element id in first column

+Note LaGriT Versions V3.30 and older have the following deprecated syntax:
 <pre>
-Default for iopt_points, iopt_elements, iopt_values_node, iopt_values_elem = 1, 1, 1, 1
-iopt_points      = 0 Do not output node coordinate information
-iopt_points      = 1 Output node coordinate information node#, x, y, z (DEFAULT) iopt_points      = 2 Output node coordinates information without node number in first column, x, y, z iopt_elements    = 0 Do not output element connectivity information iopt_elements    = 1 Output element connectivity information (DEFAULT) iopt_values_node = 0 Do not output node attribute information iopt_values_node = 1 Output node attribute information (DEFAULT) iopt_values_node = 2 Output node attribute information without node number in first column iopt_values_elem = 0 Do not output element attribute information iopt_values_elem = 1 Output element attribute information (DEFAULT) iopt_values_elem = 2 Output element attribute information without node number in first column
+avs = All numbers written as reals. att_node =  Node Attributes are written as real and integer, header info lines start with # att_elem =  Element Attributes are written as real and integer, header info lines start with #
 </pre>

-*Note the **2** option writes an abreviated form of the file format that is non-standard and probably not recognized outside of LaGriT.*

 For a description of the AVS file format see the [`read/avs` command](../read_avs.md).